-This year there will be changes to the spring testing administration.
-The New Jersey Department of Education (NJDOE) has ended its membership with the Partnership for Assessment of Readiness for College and Careers (PARCC).
-The new assessments for English Language Arts (ELA) and mathematics will be called the New Jersey Student Learning Assessment-ELA (NJSLA-ELA) and the New Jersey Student Learning Assessment-M (NJSLA-M).
+This year there were changes to the spring testing administration.
+The New Jersey Department of Education (NJDOE) ended its membership with the Partnership for Assessment of Readiness for College and Careers (PARCC).
+The new assessments for English Language Arts (ELA) and mathematics are called the New Jersey Student Learning Assessment-ELA (NJSLA-ELA) and the New Jersey Student Learning Assessment-M (NJSLA-M).

-The online platform for the assessments will remain the same, but the number of test questions will be reduced for ELA and math thus reducing the required testing time.
+The online platform for the assessments remains the same, but the number of test questions will be reduced for ELA and math thus reducing the required testing time.
 The field test for the science assessment, New Jersey Student Learning Assessment-S (NJSLA-S), took place in 2018.
 As a result of that administration, the NJDOE determined that students in grade 5 needed additional time to effectively complete the assessment.
-We have been notified that an additional 30 minutes will be added to the assessment, bringing total testing time to 3 hours, which is in alignment with ELA and math.
-The testing window in our schools opens on April 8 for NJSLA-ELA and NJSLA-M and May 6 for NJSLA-Science.
-Your child’s principal will soon send a letter home detailing the days for testing in your child’s particular school.
+We have been notified that an additional 30 minutes would be added to the assessment, bringing total testing time to 3 hours, which is in alignment with ELA and math.

 Administration of the NJSLA-ELA, NJSLA-M, and NJSLA-S is required by the NJDOE.
 While the NJDOE has not legislated an opt-out program, we recognize a parent’s rights to make such decisions on behalf of his/her child.

 Please allow me to share our guidelines on test refusal if that is your choice: